Easy CPE Credits

 Alice Sekhar: "Excellent book.
 Well written, containing interesting and useable information."

 James Stover: "Wolf Rinke's service in providing CPE courses is excellent!
-They've delivered my course materials in a very timely fashion.
+They delivered my course materials in a very timely fashion.
 The main textbooks pertinent to the course are very well written and the "end-of-course" test questions are quite challenging.
 I would recommned Wolf Rinke to my collegues any day!!!

 INTRODUCTION AND OVERVIEW